If you’re looking to feel suspense, arousal, romance, injustice and laughter, you’ll love my new novel My Wife and Girlfriend.

 Warren is caught in a compromising position, forced to choose between his wife and starting a family.
 The solution he comes up with seems perfect for everyone but ends up hurting everyone.

-Below is an excerpt of the first chapter:
+Below is an excerpt of the first chapter of My Wife and Girlfriend:

 “No!” she screamed as two bodies thudded the floor.
 I dashed into the lounge.